The Metalanguage Stack: From Code to Humans

 The central argument of Developer Exception Engineering is that responsible DX should at least briefly* prepare the user for the less glamorous, unhappy path.

-My second realisation about designing a "complete" developer experience is that everyone should have the same mental map of what the company's features even are.
+My second realisation about designing a "complete" developer experience is that everyone should have the same mental map of what the company's features even are .
 Everyone has their favorite toy feature, but especially in mature projects, it's common to have so many features that not everyone even knows all the features or are aligned on what the company wants to offer for each user persona.
+It’s like a world map - it’s a matter of opinion where to draw national borders, but a matter of fact where the actual landmasses are.

-The solution for this is Feature Mapping, which I will cover in a future blogpost, but you can see how we applied it at Temporal in this talk.
+The solution for this is Feature Mapping , which I will cover in a future blogpost, but you can see how we applied it at Temporal in this talk .
 The TL;DR is you want to pick the two most important axes that circumscribe your developer experience and make sure that all your users go through them, or can at least easily find them when they need to.
+Tagging everything and clustering them:

 Simplicity is a feature.